From the mass gap in O(N) to the non-Borel-summability in O(3) and O(4) sigma-models: Results and discussions

-The non-Borel-summability in the $O(N)$ sigma models for $N=3$ and $N=4$ is a quite unexpected property and should be understood better.
-For $N=3$ one might try to explain it by the presence of the instantons.
-For $N=4$ our observation is supported by the non-Borel-summability in the SU(N) principal chiral field model (PCF) at large $N$ \cite{Fateev:1994ai} (since the $O(4)$ sigma-model can be viewed as an $SU(2)$ PCF model).
+The observed non-Borel-summability in the $O(N)$ sigma models for $N=3$ and $N=4$ can be explained by the presence of IR renormalons.
+For $N=4$ the observation is supported by the non-Borel-summability of the $SU(N)$ principal chiral field model (PCF) at large $N$ \cite{Fateev:1994ai} (since the $O(4)$ sigma model can be viewed as the $SU(2)$ PCF model).
 As it follows from \cite{David:1983gz}, one should expect non-Borel-summability at any finite $N$.
 Although we cannot show this explicitly for arbitrary finite $N$ using argument of the positiviness of $a_n$, the observed fact that $a_n+a_{n-1}>0$ can be naturally explained by the presence of IR renormalons.

 The additional singularity in the Borel plane at the positio n proportional to $N-2$ corresponds to the instanton solution, as one can see by applying the method of \cite{Lipatov:1977hj}.

-The method used in this paper was developed in the papers \cite{Kostov:2008ax,Volin:2008kd} and with no doubts can be applied to similar systems such as $\mathbb{CP}^n$, PCF or Gross-Neveu sigma-models.
+The method used in this paper was developed in \cite{Kostov:2008ax,Volin:2008kd} and with no doubts can be applied to similar systems such as PCF or Gross-Neveu sigma models.